core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 where MAX_RTT is as defined in {{Section 4.8.2 of RFC7252}} and has default value 202 seconds, while MAX_CLIENT_REQUEST_DELAY is equivalent to MAX_SERVER_RESPONSE_DELAY defined in {{Section 3.1 of I-D.ietf-core-groupcomm-bis}} and has default value 250 seconds.
 In the absence of more specific information, the server can thus consider a conservative MAX_CONFIRMATION_WAIT of 452 seconds.

 If more information is available in deployments, a much shorter MAX_CONFIRMATION_WAIT can be set.
-This can be based on a realistic round trip time (replacing MAX_RTT) and on the largest leisure time configured on the clients (replacing MAX_CLIENT_REQUEST_DELAY), e.g. DEFAULT_LEISURE = 5 seconds, thus shortening MAX_CONFIRMATION_WAIT to a few seconds.
+This can be based on a realistic round trip time (replacing MAX_RTT) and on the largest leisure time configured on the clients (replacing MAX_CLIENT_REQUEST_DELAY), e.g., DEFAULT_LEISURE = 5 seconds, thus shortening MAX_CONFIRMATION_WAIT to a few seconds.

 ### Processing of Feedback

 Once MAX_CONFIRMATION_WAIT seconds have passed, the server counts the R confirmations arrived as unicast observation requests to the target resource, since the multicast notification with the Multicast-Response-Feedback-Divider option has been sent.
 In particular, the server considers a unicast observation request as a confirmation from a client only if it includes a Multicast-Response-Feedback-Divider option with an empty value (Option Length = 0).

 Then, the server computes a feedback indicator as E = R * (2 ** Q), where "**" is the exponentiation operator.
-According to what defined by application policies, the server determines the next time when to ask clients for their confirmation, e.g. after a certain number of multicast notifications has been sent.
-For example, the decision can be influenced by the reception of no confirmations from the clients, i.e. R = 0, or by the value of the ratios (E/N) and (N/E).
+According to what defined by application policies, the server determines the next time when to ask clients for their confirmation, e.g., after a certain number of multicast notifications has been sent.
+For example, the decision can be influenced by the reception of no confirmations from the clients, i.e., R = 0, or by the value of the ratios (E/N) and (N/E).

 Finally, the server computes a new estimated count of the observers.
 To this end, the server first consider COUNT' as the current value of the observer counter at this point in time.
 Note that COUNT' may be greater than the value COUNT used at the beginning of this process, if the server has incremented the observer counter upon adding new clients to the group observation (see {{ssec-server-side-informative}}).